Cars, Driving Licences & DVLA After a Death

 How do I notify DVLA of a death?

 The easiest way is through Tell Us Once, which notifies DVLA automatically when you register the death.
-If you did not use Tell Us Once, post the driving licence to DVLA, Swansea, SA99 1AB with a covering letter including the date of death.
+If you did not use Tell Us Once, there is no form to complete.
+Write to DVLA, Swansea, SA99 1AB, giving your relationship to the person who died, the date they died, and their name, address and date of birth.
+Include their driving licence if you have it.
 You do not need to send the death certificate.

 What happens to car insurance when someone dies?

-The policy ends immediately.
-Contact the insurance company to cancel and ask about any refund for the remaining premium.
-If the deceased was paying monthly by direct debit, the insurer may try to collect further payments, so cancel the direct debit as well.
-Any named drivers on the policy also lose their cover.
+Cover for other drivers stops, and many insurers cancel the policy or allow only a short grace period once they are told.
+Contact the insurance company to tell them and ask about any refund for the remaining premium.
+If they were paying monthly by direct debit, the insurer may try to collect further payments, so cancel the direct debit as well.
+Named drivers on the policy should not rely on it either.

 How do I transfer a car into my name after a death?